munificent/craftinginterpreters/book/a-map-of-the-territory.md

 we can about the user's program without actually running it.
 All this data that we've figured out through analysis needs to be stored somewhere.
 There are a variety of places we can squirrel it away.
-Often, it gets stored right back as **attributes** on the syntax tree itself—little extra fields that aren't populated during parsing but get filled in later.
+Often, it gets stored right back as **attributes** on the syntax tree itself -- little extra fields that aren't populated during parsing but get filled in later.

 Other times, we may store it in a look-up table stored off to the side.
 For example, we may use one to store the types of expressions.
 Give it an expression, and it will return the previously calculated static type of it.
-More often, the keys to this table are identifiers—names of variables and declarations.
+More often, the keys to this table are identifiers -- names of variables and declarations.
 In that case, we call it a **symbol table** and the values it maps to names will help us understand what that name refers to.